 only non-overlapping channels.
 Then all devices operating on a channel share that channel.

-But I have seen routers operate on channel 8, which means that router is being a 'bad citizen'
+But I have seen routers operate on channel 8, which means that router is being a 'bad neighbor'

-Protocol Overhead: Each 20Mhz wifi channel has bitrate of around 72Mbps, but due to wifi
+Protocol Overhead: Each 20Mhz wifi channel has PHY bitrate of around 72Mbps, but due to wifi

 protocol overhead, you only get to use just slightly over half of that (around 50% to 70%).

 Understanding channel widths: The standard wifi channel width is 20 Mhz.
 So a 40 Mhz channel

 is TWO 20 Mhz channels put together (2× capacity).

 |0||BPSK ||1/2|| 7.2|| 14.4|| 21.6|| 28.8|